raviqqe/doc/posts/stak/embedding-scheme-in-rust.md

 ### Adding Dependencies

-To add Stak Scheme as a library to the Rust crate, run:
+To add Stak Scheme as a library to the Rust crate, run the following commands:

 ```sh
 cargo add stak